hackathonismb/Annotations-in-iCn3D/README.md

 ### Novel annotation to iCn3D - PTMs <br>
 by Sachendra Kumar
 The input PTMs files were prepared using the downloaded PTMs sites information for Acetylation, Methylation, Phosphorylations, Sumoylation, and Ubiquitination from PhosphoSitePlus database using python script.
-For example, Header: UniprotId,PTMaa,PTMpos,Metadata and its associated  data Data: Q12888,T,100,https://www.phosphosite.org/siteAction.action?id=31887780For proof of the concept, we did custom annotation for PTMs in iCn3D for user input based annotation.
+For example, Header: UniprotId,PTMaa,PTMpos,Metadata and its associated  data Data: Q12888,T,100,https://www.phosphosite.org/siteAction.action?id=31887780 For proof of the concept, we did custom annotation for PTMs in iCn3D for user input based annotation.

 ## Result
 ### iCn3D scrapper for existing information - 3d domain, interactions and distance table